swiftly-solution/documentation/src/docs/scripting/events/gameevents/ontournamentreward.md

 ---

 # OnTournamentReward
-This event is triggered when tournament_reward is triggered
+This event is triggered when tournament_reward is triggered.
 ::: tabs
 @tab Lua
 ```lua